-Getting contacts for the first time can be daunting.
+Getting contact lenses for the first time can be daunting.
 The mere thought of sticking your finger in your eye is enough to make you stick to glasses.
 Nevertheless, it’s not as scary as you think, so if you are unsure, there are a few things that will calm your fears.
 To that effect, check out some of the benefits of becoming a contact lens wearer.

 While it may sound a little uncomfortable to place an object directly on your eyeballs literally, it’s not bad at all in reality.
 The truth is, you’ll feel normal after a while because you won’t even notice you have them on most of the time.
 Unlike glasses that involve the slight discomfort of placing a frame over your nose with handles on both ears, contacts, such as clariti toric xr, won’t make you feel uncomfortable.
 But, there’s a chance they can be a bit awkward if you don’t place them correctly.
+Precision 1 Contact Lenses are perfect for the new contact lens wearers.

 A full field of view